CP/M-86

-CP/M-86 was a version of the CP/M operating system that Digital Research (DR) made for the Intel 8086 and Intel 8088.
+CP/M-86 is a discontinued version of the CP/M operating system that Digital Research (DR) made for the Intel 8086 and Intel 8088.
 The system commands are the same as in CP/M-80.
 Executable files used the relocatable .CMD file format.
 Digital Research also produced a multi-user multitasking operating system compatible with CP/M-86, MP/M-86, which later evolved into Concurrent CP/M-86.
 When an emulator was added to provide PC DOS compatibility, the system was renamed Concurrent DOS, which later became Multiuser DOS, of which REAL/32 is the latest incarnation.
 The FlexOS, DOS Plus, and DR DOS families of operating systems started as derivations of Concurrent DOS as well.